-After the 6 weeks are up, make time for your hubbies, we don’t want them to be grumpy. 🙂 I know you are tired, I know you don’t want to be touched, I know all you want to do is to go to sleep, but I promise if you take this time with one another it will 1.
+After the 6 weeks are up, make time for your hubbies, we don’t want them to be grumpy. 🙂 I know you are tired.
+You don’t want to be touched.
+All you want to do is to go to sleep.
+I promise if you take this time with one another it will 1.
 Put him in a good mood 2.
 Encourage him to help more and 3.
 Strengthen your relationship and show that the two of you are still important to one another!

 So take a nap, when the baby sleeps (no one will know, I promise).
 Take a shower every couple of days and make sure to make your spouse a priority too!

 Kiss Criticizing Goodbye

 Ask my husband, I’m Queen Bee when it comes to criticizing, but with a new baby, it is a learning experience for everyone so we need to kiss the criticizing Goodbye!
 With so many crazy baby things out there it is easy to not know the difference between bumbos and boppies.
 And who really remembers to point little boy parts down so pee doesn’t leak out?
 I am sure that your husband did not intend for your baby to pee through everything and on you in the middle of the night.
 Swaddling is an art and I’m sure you weren’t an expert the first time either, so let’s let him catch a break.